Ty Gibbs: 2025: In-Season Challenge winner

 As part of a restructuring within Joe Gibbs Racing, Gibbs was assigned a new crew chief, Tyler Allen, while his former crew chief, Chris Gayle, transitioned to Denny Hamlin's No. 11 team, replacing Chris Gabehart, who moved into the role of competition director.
-At the 2025 Cook Out 400, Gibbs passed J. J. Yeley to claim the unfortunate record of becoming the driver with the most Cup Series starts for JGR without a win, having run 79 races for the team to that point.
+At Martinsville, Gibbs passed J. J. Yeley to claim the unfortunate record of becoming the driver with the most Cup Series starts for JGR without a win, having run 79 races for the team to that point.
 Gibbs also won the inaugural NASCAR In-Season Challenge after defeating opponent Ty Dillon.

-During the Mobil 1 301 at New Hampshire Motor Speedway, Gibbs and his teammate Denny hamlin got into one another with Hamlin spinning out Gibbs.
+During the race at New Hampshire, Gibbs and his teammate Denny Hamlin got into one another, with Hamlin spinning out Gibbs.
 On September 22, Gibbs posted on his Instagram agreeing with Kevin Harvick, who said that the latest drama inside JGR was potentially derailing Hamlin's 2025 title run.